50 Best Things To Do In Sri Lanka in 2023

 So much so that Red Bull host their annual Ride My Wave contest there.

-Arugam Bay seems to have become the most famous surf spots in the country and there is an incredibly chilled out vibe there that makes this a surfer’s paradise.
+Arugam Bay seems to have become the most famous surf spot in the country and there is an incredibly chilled out vibe here that makes this a surfer’s paradise.

 Once again, I’ve put together a guide on the best places to surf in Sri Lanka, and you can read more by clicking the link to the article below.

 You can actually book 2 hour surf lessons online here.
-These are in Weligama, which is between Mirissa and Galle and the best place to learn how to surf due to the awesome beginner waves.
-Book it here.
+These are in Weligama, which is between Mirissa and Galle and is the best place to learn how to surf due to the area's awesome beginner waves.

 Easily one of the most famous things to do in Sri Lanka is to go on safari.